Advocacy service - Someone to speak on your behalf

 Statutory advocacy means that you legally must have an advocate during a process like assessment.
 This might be because you have a learning disability or a mental health problem that means you cannot make your own decisions.
 Your social care worker will refer you to ONE Advocacy Derby if this applies to you.

 Other types of advocacy include:

-which is advocates providing support out in Derby’s communities
+- community advocacy - advocates providing support out in Derby’s communities.

 To ask for advocacy support through ONE Advocacy Derby, please email: email@example.com